thunderrabbit/barefoot_rob/content/books/slow-down/1125-thank-you-daddy.md

 I'm just grateful for the daily blessings that I have here.
-Like being able to, you know, have this fresh air being able to have support accountability with my with my buddy from the men's group His name is spelled l e s ze K. I doubt the same could transcribe it.
-Let's check.
-Wrote let's check.
-Anyway, um Yeah, it's just amazing that I can say these words and they're being transcribed into into text and so just having that gratitude I've heard recently that the this this came from who Trevor Noah was talking about the the comedy of, of Corona.
+Like being able to, you know, have this fresh air being able to have support accountability with my with my buddy Leszek.

+It's just amazing that I can say these words and they're being transcribed into into text and so just having that gratitude I've heard recently that the this this came from who Trevor Noah was talking about the the comedy of, of Corona.
 He's like, talking about the the peoples in Africa are not having bad effects from Corona.
 They're like what that finished ages ago.
 And it's like yeah, because there's so many blessings that are available in the natural world.
 So I can be like, you know, oh, wow, this computer is so great.
 Or I can focus on Oh, well, I have to worry about Corona.
 You know?
 And so I posit it does not matter where one is in the world.
 There's always blessings to be found.
 And yeah, just have to look and be aware somehow, and the stories of people who who survived, you know, all different tragedies and stuff are the ones that just kept their mind.
 Positive somehow.
 I do think it's a choice and I'm probably going to wrap this up because I'm rambling here but uh, all of this pointing to gratitude to the creator the you know, you can decide that there's no God.
 And for a while I did when I was in new high school or whatever it was, but just not like looking around and oh would do the magic of DNA or whatever.
 You know, because I'm not a philosopher, but there's just so many benefits that I've experienced by being willing to say thank you to the higher power for that which I experience in the world.
 And it's, it's making my life better.
 I'm really, really enjoying this, like, creating a relationship with my higher power.
 And it doesn't have to be a specific brand of Jesus or Mohammed or Buddha or whoever.
 In my case, right now it's Daddy.
 And I'm just like, Thank you, Daddy.
 Thank you, Daddy.
 Thank you, Daddy.
 So much benefit and beauty beauty in the world around me.
 I'm so so grateful for that.
 So yeah.
 Let me pause this.
-I'm going to get it over into my actual journal, and then have another call with let's check in 10 minutes.
+I'm going to get it over into my actual journal, and then have another call with Leszek in 10 minutes.
 Okay, thanks a lot and see you well.
 Oops, see you later.
 Be well, bye